Fisker Inc (FSR) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for FSR is $9.28, which is $4.91 above than the current price.
-The public float for FSR is 191.85M, and at present, short sellers hold a 43.61% of that float.
-The average trading volume of FSR on October 31, 2023 was 7.24M shares.
+The average price predicted by analysts for FSR is $8.72, which is $4.17 above the current price.
+The public float for FSR is 191.85M and currently, short sellers hold a 43.61% ratio of that float.
+The average trading volume of FSR on November 06, 2023 was 6.95M shares.

 FSR’s Market Performance